Luanda museum

 When is it busiest?

-Weekends and school group days.
-Weekday mornings tend to be quietest.
+Weekends and school group days can be busier.
+Weekday mornings are often the quietest.

 Do they accept cards?